CHEESE SCONES: An Afternoon Pick-Me-Up!

 chili spoonbread1 textNever heard of spoonbread?
 Neither had I, but I saw it on America’s Test Kitchen and it looked delicious.
 A popular dish in the southern United States, it’s kind of a cross between cornbread and a soufflé.

 As is my usual practice, I followed the recipe the first time I made it.
 It was good, but I doubted I’d ever make it again (even though it was pretty simple).
-Then I spied the leftover CHILI CON QUESO from last week’s blogpost.
+Then I spied the leftover CHILI CON QUESO from a previous blogpost.
 Hmmm!
 I wondered if it could be incorporated into the spoonbread to kick it up a notch.

 Oh, yeah!
 Worked like a charm.
 Turned out to be a wonderful twofer bonus: improved the spoonbread, AND made use of the Chili Con Queso before I could grab the Doritos and scarf down the lot….uh, just so it wouldn’t go to waste.